- Home

 Healthcare and insurance are essential considerations for international students in Greece.
 All students must have health insurance covering their entire stay.

 In Athens, students have access to many healthcare facilities.
-Recent updates as of 2026 require insurance plans to cover COVID-19 treatment, ensuring complete health coverage. students from EU countries can use their European Health Insurance Card (EHIC) for reduced-cost healthcare in Greece.
+Recent updates as of 2026 require insurance plans to cover COVID-19 treatment, ensuring comprehensive health coverage.
+Students from EU countries can use their European Health Insurance Card (EHIC) for reduced-cost healthcare in Greece.

 After completing their studies, international students in Greece can apply for a "Job Search Visa," allowing them to stay for up to 12 months to find employment.
 Eligibility requires completing a degree from a Greek institution.
 Once a job is secured, graduates can transition to a residence permit.